Traditional Plant-Based Cooking

 • Add everything to the slow cooker: green lentils, coconut milk, stringless beans, red Thai curry paste, soy sauce, vegan fish sauce [or replace with an extra tablespoon of soy sauce], peanut butter, brown sugar, bay leaf, and lemon zest.

 • Drain the TVP chunks from the soaking liquid but keep the vegetable stock.
 Add 125ml of the vegetable stock to the slow cooker.
+If you don't have enough just add extra water until you have 125ml [½ cup] of stock.
+[I drained 124ml of stock from the chunks so just required an extra 1ml of water.]

 125 millilitres vegetable stock

-• Add the TVP chunks.
+• Add the TVP chunks to the slow cooker.

 • Add a few pinches of salt and pepper.
 Give everything a good stir, breaking up the peanut butter into the sauce.